DXHeroes/knowledge-base-content/practices/bus_factor.md

   For more information, see [Poor Code Quality](/problems/poor-code-quality).

 - **Stay close to the domain**
   You should understand your client’s domain.
-You can use the same vocabulary as your client to save by trying to understand what they are trying to say.
-Help them with the description.
-Write it all down in a glossary.
+Adopting the same vocabulary as your client can help your team to understand what they are trying to say.
+Help them with the project description and summary, and write it all down in a glossary.

 - **Write tests and documentation**
   Functional tests help developers to understand the project very quickly.
 Document (at least) the main goals of your project.